JKTKops/grape1-programs/secd/BYTECODE.md

 This is especially important for compilers that do a CPS transformation, as continuations are a textbook source of nested variable capture.

+Several specialized variations of `LFLD` and `LDCV` are defined in the "Shortened Bytecodes" section.

 ## Intra-Function Control Flow

 A suite of branching bytecodes is provided, in both compare-to-zero